skellis46/slipbox/methodology diverts attention from epistemology.md

 # methodology diverts attention from epistemology

->As Lather (1996) noted some time ago, “methodology often diverts attention from more fundamental issues of epistemology” (p.
-2).[@adamsst.pierre-2014-brief p.9]
+Adams St. Pierre quote Patti Lather from 1996 who said that “methodology often diverts attention from more fundamental issues of epistemology”.[Lather in @adamsst.pierre-2014-brief p.9]

+I've made a note here

 ---